Dynatrace cloud automation provides end-to-end orchestration for progressive delivery in the cloud. Learn more about DevOps engineers tools here.

 Three primary steps to automate in the operations phase of a DevOps delivery pipeline are the following:

-3. Evaluate.
-Monitor the project to gain valuable insights on user interactions, user response, and overall success of the project.
+- Evaluate.
+Monitor the project to gain valuable insights on user interactions, user response, and success of the project.
 Repeat the evaluation process after deploying and testing each new update or fix.

 How cloud automation can help

 Organizations often adopt advanced architecture and move to progressive delivery in the cloud.
 But they struggle to keep up with the underlying tooling and processes.
-Manual processes are still in place with DevOps and SRE teams spending the majority of their time building automation and trying to connect allthe legacy tools.
+Manual processes are still in place, with DevOps and SRE teams spending most of their time building automation and trying to connect all legacy tools.

 Cloud automation helps DevOps platform engineers and SRE teams develop better-quality software faster by orchestrating observability, automation, and intelligence in a unified platform.
 Cloud automation provides an easy way for an organization to save time and resources by integrating all their DevOps tools, from chaos testing to collaboration and ticketing.

 Dynatrace data-driven delivery automation uses cloud automation for end-to-end orchestration.
-Dynatrace orchestrates the entire multistage delivery process so your organization can easily plug in individual point tools, rather than having to build integrations from disparate, individual tools.
+Dynatrace orchestrates the entire multistage delivery process, so your organization can easily plug in individual point tools, rather than build integrations from disparate, individual tools.